anindameister/dataEngineeringWithAzure/readme.md

     end_date DATE
 );
 ```
-- insert
+- insert into new dimrider
 ```
 INSERT INTO DimRider (rider_id,address,first,last,birthday,account_start_date,account_end_date,is_member) SELECT
     rider_id AS rider_id,
     address AS address,
-    first AS first,
-    last AS last,
+    first AS first,  -- Adjusted to the correct column name last AS last,
     birthday AS birthday,
     account_start_date AS account_start_date,
     account_end_date AS account_end_date,
     is_member AS is_member
 FROM
     Rider;
 ```

 ![account and rider table are just one](https://github.com/anindameister/dataEngineeringWithAzure/blob/main/rowdata2columndata.JPG)

 ![account and rider table are just one](https://github.com/anindameister/dataEngineeringWithAzure/blob/main/endOf6April2024.JPG)